 Collagen

 Collagen is one of the most important proteins in the human body.
-It is the main component of the intercellular substance.
-It is found in the skin, muscles and even in the cornea of the eye.
-Due to its versatile properties, it is used in many areas of life, from dietary supplements to surgical threads.
+It is the primary component of the extracellular matrix and is found in the skin, muscles, and even in the cornea of the eye.
+Due to its versatile properties, it is used in many areas, from dietary supplements to surgical sutures.

-Collagen is a natural polymer, a structural protein that is an important component of all animal organisms.
+Collagen is a natural polymer and a structural protein that is a key component of all animal organisms.

-Collagen fibers are the building blocks of i.a. skin, cartilage or muscles.
-The synthesis of the compound takes place mainly in fibroblasts, and it consists only of endogenous amino acids.
-In turn, the basic structural unit of collagen is a triple helix called tropocollagen.
+Collagen fibers are the building blocks of structures such as the skin, cartilage, and muscles.
+The synthesis of collagen primarily occurs in fibroblasts and is composed solely of endogenous amino acids.
+The basic structural unit of collagen is a triple helix known as tropocollagen.

-The compound is produced naturally by the human body and makes up about 30% of all human proteins.
-It is also one of the main components of connective tissue and a kind of binder that connects different cells with each other.
+Collagen is produced naturally by the human body and makes up about 30% of all human proteins.
+It is also one of the main components of connective tissue, serving as a binding agent that connects different cells.

-Natural collagen is distinguished by its specific structure and a wide spectrum of activity.
-The structure of the compound is complex and it is not a single protein.
-There are many types of collagen in the human body, which differ in their structural and functional features.
-Decomposing it into prime factors, we can distinguish components such as glycine, which constitutes 33% of the amino acid composition, proline (10%) and other amino acids such as 4-hydroxyproline (10%), 3-hydrxyproline (> 0.5%), 5-hydroxylysine (1%).
+Natural collagen is distinguished by its specific structure and broad range of functions.
+The structure of collagen is complex, and it is not a single protein.
+There are many types of collagen in the human body, each with unique structural and functional characteristics.
+When broken down into its primary components, collagen consists of elements such as glycine, which makes up 33% of the amino acid composition, proline (10%), and other amino acids like 4-hydroxyproline (10%), 3-hydroxyproline (>0.5%), and 5-hydroxylysine (1%).

-It is important that over the years the amount of natural collagen production decreases.
+It is important to note that, over time, the body's natural collagen production decreases.

-So far, 29 types of collagen have been discovered in human tissues, which differ in their functions, structure, as well as location and presence in tissues.
+So far, 29 types of collagen have been discovered in human tissues, each varying in function, structure, and location within the body.

-Type I collagen is the best known and constitutes up to 90% of all collagen fibres.
+Type I collagen is the most well-known and makes up about 90% of all collagen fibers.
 It is found in bones, skin, and the cornea of the eye.

-Type II collagen, which occurs exclusively in cartilage and forms common fibers with type XI collagen, is also well studied.
+Type II collagen, which occurs exclusively in cartilage and forms fibers in combination with type XI collagen, is also well studied.

-Other types of compounds can be found, i.a. in skeletal muscles, intestines, kidneys or uterus.
+Other types of collagen can be found in structures such as skeletal muscles, intestines, kidneys, and the uterus.

 Products containing collagen include foods such as: